lzwjava/blog-source/_posts/2021-08-05-showmebug-en.md

 ---
 layout: post
-title: "A Presentation at a Startup - Something I Enjoyed"
+title: "A Presentation at a Startup"
 ---

 I made a presentation at ShowMeBug in August 2021.
 The topic was about something I enjoyed.
 You can find the slides on [GitHub](https://github.com/lzwjava/Keynotes/blob/master/ShowMeBug/20210805lzw.pdf).